hjlllll/Functionalgrasp/README.md

 Installation process:
 * Download this code and unzip it.
 Note: 'cpp_wrappers', etc. are from [KPConv].

-* [KPConv](https://github.com/HuguesTHOMAS/KPConv-PyTorch/blob/master/INSTALL.md): It is recommended to install the ubuntu version.

 * [GraspIt!](http://graspit-simulator.github.io/build/html/installation_linux.html): It is recommended to install the ubuntu version.

 * [Toward-Human-Like-Grasp](https://github.com/zhutq-github/Toward-Human-Like-Grasp): It is recommended to install the ubuntu version.